OxfordCBRG/sps/README.md

 sps-stop
 ```

+Passing the necessary command line parameters via job environment variables would be a relatively trivial addition, and avoid every job output going into a folder called `sps-local`.

 # Notes on the design

 `sps` has been designed to perform with minimal overhead under all conceivable conditions, but also to be relatively easy to understand and maintain.
 This leads to many deliberate compromises: